DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/Docs/Project Report.md

 ### Analysing and Visualization of Data

+**Crimes according to the crime categories**
  <img width="1000" alt="image" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/blob/main/Images/crime%20category.png">

+Top crime categories are Battery - Simple assault, Stolen Vehicles, Burglary from vehicles and Theft

+**Most affected areas**

 <img width="1000" alt="image" src= "https://github.com/DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/blob/main/Images/area.png">

+The top most effected area is 77th street in LA followed by Southwest and Southeast.

+**Crimes according to the gender**

 <img width="1000" alt="image" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/blob/main/Images/gender.png"?

+We can draw the conclusion as the crimes happening with male are comparatively higher than the female

+**Mapping of locations using latitutes and longitudes**

 <img width="1000" alt="image" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/blob/main/Images/crimes-area.png">

 <img width="1000" alt="image" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/blob/main/Images/location-no.of%20crimes.png">

+We can see the number of crimes in each locations

+**Premis wise crimes**

 <img width="1000" alt="image" src="https://github.com/DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/blob/main/Images/premis.png">

+Streets are where most crimes are happening, even the parking lot is not safe according to the visualization